shsagir/play-area-sync/docs/quirks.md

 Instead of `sendmail` you can use a mail script that uses SMTP (Simple Mail Transfer Protocol) with your e-mail provider - usually the one that provides your domain - directly.

 There are countless possibilities how to use SMTP this.
 Most frameworks and CMS give them to you out of the box.
 If you use a custom script, have a look at [Swift Mailer](http://swiftmailer.org/).
 There are special solutions for [WordPress](install-wordpress#toc-smtp), [Laravel](install-laravel#toc-smtp) & [Symfony](install-symfony#toc-smtp).

-Transactional mail services (see [extending fortrabbit](/#extending-fortrabbit)) can actually do the bulk mailing for you.
-You can either connect to them via "SMTP relay" or by "API".
-Those services help you to save your Apps resources, are probably more reliable and have some nice extra features like analytics.

 Pro tip: in Gmail you need to allow "less secure apps" to connect.
 See the [official Google help](https://support.google.com/accounts/answer/6010255).

+A better solution might be to use a "transactional mail service", those are built to do the bulk mailing — see [extending fortrabbit](/#extending-fortrabbit).
+You can either connect to them via "SMTP relay" or by "API".
+Those services help you to save your Apps resources, are probably more reliable and have some nice extra features like analytics and debugging.

 ## PHP